 When preparing for a commercial driver’s license, simply reading through the CDL’s drivers manual or depending on your driving experience alone will not provide you with the necessary information and skills to pass the various CDL tests and licensing.
 Further training should be obtained in order to pass the CDL written and skill tests.

 The Process of Obtaining a Commercial Driver’s License

 Similar to getting a regular driver license, those looking to obtain a CDL must first get a permit by passing a series of written exams.
 While specific requirements vary from state to state, most states CDL permit testing cover General Knowledge, Air Brakes, and Combination vehicles.
 For drivers in need of certain endorsements such as Hazardous Materials (HazMat), additional written CDL endorsements exams are needed.
 Finally, drivers must pass the CDL driving test, which is a 3-part exam that includes pre-trip inspection test, basic control skill test, and a driving test.
 Once all three skills are passed, the driver can be issued a CDL.

 Our On-Site CDL Test Program

 Total Equipment Training offers a comprehensive, on-site Commercial Driver License training program which covers all pertinent information that typically appears on both the hands-on and written CDL test.
 We work with you to tailor our program to meet your organization’s specific commercial and truck driving needs while providing your employees with the knowledge to safely drive commercial trucks in accordance with state and federal regulations.

-Our CDL prep training program is the most effective way for your employees to learn the material necessary for passing their CDL exams fully.
+Our CDL prep test and training program is the most effective way for your employees to learn the material necessary for passing their CDL exams fully.
 Our training course covers the following topics: